Window Coverings in Kitchener & Waterloo – Glossary

 valance clip – clear plastic piece that is used to attach the valance to the head rail.

-Promotions
+Brand Promotions

-From time to time, Bauhaus by Blinds Are Us offers limited time promotions on some of our quality products.
+From time to time, Bauhaus by Blinds Are Us offers limited-time promotions on some of our quality products.